The Benefits of Solar Lighting Projects for the Masses

 Isn't Solar Energy More Expensive?

 The materials for a solar light are more expensive, but solar energy is entirely free.
-A solar light has about 1,500 dollars more in components which include the solar panel, the energy management system, and the battery to power the light fixture at night.
+A solar light has about 1,000 dollars more in components.
+This extra money goes into the solar components of the light which includes the solar panel, the energy management system, and the gel-acid battery to power the light fixture at night.
 But that's not the whole story with solar.

 Solar panel pricing—gauged per watt—used to be incredibly expensive even a decade ago.
 The price of a solar cell has dropped 99 percent from the 1970s, so whereas a solar cell used to produce a kilowatt per hour costing a consumer 75 dollars, the price for the same energy yield has dropped to near 75 cents.
 That's saved money in your pocket from a self-sustainable solar lighting system.
 Impressive, to say the least.

 We're Greenshine New Energy, a solar lighting company that saves corporations the money they need to succeed.
 A successful company passes the savings onto their products and services, which in turn benefit the consumer.
 In addition to saving businesses several thousands of dollars, we reduce carbon footprints--it's a welcome side-effect to going off the grid!
 We're making strides to fattening wallets in the lighting industry.
-If you have a solar lighting project on the horizon, feel free to contact us and learn more.
+If you have a solar lighting project on the horizon, feel free to contact us and check out our shiny new solar lighting guide available for download or reading online.
 Thanks for reading!

 LATEST NEWS & ARTICLES